5 Hair Mistakes That Age You (And How to Fix Them for a More Youthful Look)

 3. Clarifying Shampoos Are Too Harsh for Frequent Use

-Clarifying shampoos have long been seen as a "once-a-month" product to strip away product buildup.
+Clarifying shampoos have long been seen as a "once-a-week or less" product to strip away product buildup.

 The truth?
 Modern formulations are far more gentle..
 Many clarifying shampoos now focus on cleansing without stripping the hair, meaning you can use them more often, depending on your hair type.